rDuku/pixel/README.md

-NeoPixel in Python3
+# NeoPixel in Python3

-# pixel
+python scripts to run 16 LEDs NeoPixel Ring